getslideapp/slate/source/index.html.md

 }
 ```

-> The format of a standard error response is structured like this:
+> The format of a standard error response data is structured like this:

 ```json
 {